monkeypants/sphinx.rfc2119/README.md

 Documentation is a bit strange - I used the directives to document what it is supposed to do.
 Which was handy as I made it, but probably not very readable.

 Basically, add the module to your the conf.py of your repo then use the directives.
 They have lower case names.

+## Alternatives

+This sphinx extention is very simple, like RFC 2119.

+If you want a more complex graph of requirement types, perhaps https://sphinx-needs.readthedocs.io/ will suit you better.